-(h) Identify, in consultation with stakeholders, the current and potential ecosystem services provided by the affected ecosystems or land-use types and determine the values these functions represent for society (see box 1).
+(h) Identify, in consultation with stakeholders, the current and potential ecosystem services provided by the affected ecosystems or land-use types and determine the values these functions represent for society

+(see box 1).
 Give an indication of the main beneficiaries and those adversely affected from an ecosystem services perspective, focusing on vulnerable stakeholders;

-Ramsar: For guidance on public involvement, refer to the Guidelines for establishing and strengthening local communities' and indigenous people's participation in the management of wetlands (Resolution VII.8), the New Guidelines for management planning for Ramsar sites and other wetlands (Resolution VIII.14) and Ramsar Handbooks 5 and 16 (3rd Edition, 2007).
+Ramsar: For guidance on public involvement, refer to the Guidelines for establishing and strengthening local communities' and indigenous people's participation in the management of wetlands (Resolution VII.8), the New Guidelines for management planning for Ramsar sites and other wetlands (Resolution VIII.14) and Ramsar Handbooks [7 and 18 (4th edition)].

-- i) Determine which of these services will be significantly affected by the proposed project, giving confidence levels in predictions, and taking into account mitigation measures.
-Highlight any irreversible impacts and any irreplaceable loss; - j) Define possible measures to avoid, minimize or compensate for significant damage to, or loss of, biodiversity and/or ecosystem services; define possibilities to enhance biodiversity.
-Make reference to any legal requirements;

-k) Evaluate the significance of residual impacts, i.e. in consultation with stakeholders define the importance of expected impacts for the alternatives considered.
+- Determine which of these services will be significantly affected by the proposed project, giving confidence levels in predictions, and taking into account mitigation measures.
+Highlight any irreversible impacts and any irreplaceable loss; - Define possible measures to avoid, minimize or compensate for significant damage to, or loss of, biodiversity and/or ecosystem services; define possibilities to enhance biodiversity.
+Make reference to any legal requirements; - k) Evaluate the significance of residual impacts, i.e. in consultation with stakeholders define the importance of expected impacts for the alternatives considered.
 Relate the importance of expected impacts to a reference situation, which may be the existing situation, a historical situation, a probable future situation (e.g., the 'without project' or 'autonomous development' situation), or an external reference situation.
-When determining importance (weight), consider geographic importance of each residual impact (e.g., impact of local/regional/national/continental/global importance) and indicate its temporal dimension.
+When determining importance (weight), consider geographic importance of each residual impact (e.g., impact of local/regional/ national/continental/global importance) and indicate its temporal dimension.

-Ramsar: In evaluating the significance of residual impacts for Ramsar-related values, reference should be made to Ramsar guidelines on ecological character and on risk assessment (see e.g., Resolutions VIII.8, IX.1 Annex E, [COP10 DR 16 (Detecting, reporting and responding to change in ecological character of wetlands)] and Ramsar Technical Report Methodologies for assessing the vulnerability of wetlands to change in their ecological character, in preparation).
+Ramsar: In evaluating the significance of residual impacts for Ramsar-related values, reference should be made to Ramsar guidelines on ecological character and on risk assessment (see e.g., Resolutions VIII.8, IX.1 Annex E, [X.16] and Ramsar Technical Report Methodologies for assessing the vulnerability of wetlands to change in their ecological character, in preparation).